angeleefshaw/CSS-flexbox-demo/README.md

 # CSS-flexbox-demo

- This project has been built as a demo of CSS flexbox concepts
+ This project is a reference for CSS flexbox concepts

  view the live site https://angeleefshaw.github.io/CSS-flexbox-demo/